 As part of Kezia’s prize, she’ll get the opportunity to design an illustration for an upcoming issue of Mollie.
 But first of all, we need to introduce you to the winner herself!
 Keep reading to meet Kezia, learn about her illustration style and get some tips on making it in the world of design.

-Oh and look out for Kezia’s Instagram takeover on the 21st August, and keep scrolling to download a free desktop, tablet and phone wallpaper designed by her, especially for you.
+Oh and go check out Kezia’s Instagram takeover saved to our Takeover highlight, and keep scrolling to download a free desktop, tablet and phone wallpaper designed by her, especially for you.

 Hi Kezia, congratulations on your award!
 What does it mean to you to win?